Delicious, colorful, and refreshing Greek Cucumber Salad is a perfect side dish whether it's for your summer BBQ parties or family meals.

 This is a very simple, straightforward recipe and to achieve the best results, you need to follow a few simple steps:

 - Prepare the Vegetables - Cut your vegetables the same size for a more impressive presentation or simply cut them in large chunks for a rustic look.
 Try and use fresh vegetables while they are still at their best.

 - Prepare the Vinaigrette - The most important ingredient of a salad is the dressing.
-To prepare the vinaigrette for Greek salad, in a small bowl, whisk together the mustard, vinegar, salt, pepper, sugar and oregano.
+To prepare the vinaigrette for Greek salad, in a small bowl, whisk together the mustard, vinegar, salt, pepper, sugar, and oregano.
 Slowly add the olive oil while still whisking until it forms a thick creamy sauce.

-- Gently Combine the Vegetables with the Vinaigrette - In a large bowl or a plate, place the lettuce, tomatoes, cucumber, red onion, bell pepper, half of the feta cheese and herbs.
+- Gently Combine the Vegetables with the Vinaigrette - In a large bowl or a plate, place the lettuce, tomatoes, cucumber, red onion, bell pepper, and half of the feta cheese, and herbs.
 Drizzle the vinaigrette on the vegetables and lightly toss using 2 wooden spoons or your fingers just to combine.
 Sprinkle the rest of the feta on top before serving.

 This salad is not only extremely delicious but also full of nutrition.
 And one generous portion of this healthy salad has only 273 kcal.

-A simple Greek Salad dressing is made with only red wine vinegar, extra virgin olive oil and dried oregano.
-I prefer using Greek Vinaigrette for my Greek salad which is made with dijon mustard, red wine or white wine vinegar, extra virgin olive oil, salt, pepper, dried oregano and a pinch of sugar to balance the acidity.
+A simple Greek Salad dressing is made with only red wine vinegar, extra virgin olive oil, and dried oregano.
+I prefer using Greek Vinaigrette for my Greek salad which is made with Dijon mustard, red wine or white wine vinegar, extra virgin olive oil, salt, pepper, dried oregano, and a pinch of sugar to balance the acidity.